-ReportOUT is a global SOGI (Sexual Orientation and Gender Identity) human rights organisation based in Gateshead, United Kingdom.
-Established in 2019, with a team of passionate and committed volunteers and Trustees, both national and international, we research, monitor and document the lived experiences of SOGI people through using our global network of state based and grassroots organisations.
+ReportOUT is a global SOGIESC (sexual orientation, gender identity, expression and sex characteristics) human rights organisation based in Gateshead, United Kingdom.
+Established in 2019, with a team of passionate and committed volunteers and Trustees, both national and international, we research, monitor and document the lived experiences of SOGIESC people through using our global network of state based and grassroots organisations.
 We do not use traditional LGBTQI+ identity politics and we have a firm ideology that a human rights standpoint is important to advance social change.

 ReportOUT mission statement

-ReportOUT is a human rights research organisation that documents the lived experiences of SOGI people and communities in different nations across the globe.
-We use our research to inform the public, educate others and to campaign about SOGI human rights infringements and lived experiences.
+ReportOUT is a human rights research organisation that documents the lived experiences of SOGIESC people and communities in different nations across the globe.
+We use our research to inform the public, educate others and to campaign about SOGIESC human rights infringements and lived experiences.

-To promote human rights (as set out in the Universal Declaration of Human Rights and subsequent United Nations conventions and declarations) throughout the world in particular but not exclusively of SOGI people (SOGI: sexual orientation and gender identity) by all or any of the following means:
+To promote human rights (as set out in the Universal Declaration of Human Rights and subsequent United Nations conventions and declarations) throughout the world in particular but not exclusively of SOGIESC people by all or any of the following means: